-- ➤ -Use land use planning to protect wetlands, floodplains, aquifers and wellhead protection areas. - > Develop strategies and regulations for protecting open spaces.
-There is some concern that the amount and rate of growth that has been occurring will eliminate all of the open spaces that are an essential component of the Town's character. - Maintain standards for development on steep slopes to reduce environmental impacts and hazards to residents.
-Preferred Ddevelopments are preferred which are built in concert with and which take advantage of their natural environmental features and attributes. - Develop open space networks with the potential to connect conservation land, greenways and multi-use paths
+- Maintain standards for development on steep slopes to reduce environmental impacts and hazards to residents.
+Preferred developments are built in concert with and take advantage of their natural environmental features and attributes. - Develop open space networks with the potential to connect conservation land, greenways and multi-use paths